Matheuscp98/ConfidenceEllipse/README.md

 ## 📚 Publications

-Other articles are in progress; the current public papers related to this tool are:
+In addition to ongoing manuscripts under review, the following public papers are already available:

 - **The use of the confidence ellipse combined with computational fluid dynamics in a centrifugal fan** (*O uso da elipse de confiança combinada a fluidodinâmica computacional em um ventilador centrífugo*)
   [Read here](https://www.abepro.org.br/biblioteca/TCE_413_2028_47556.pdf)